DigilabNLCR/AuthorshipAttributionLine/README.md

     - Result are also save in "guessed_files" direcotry, JSON file 'results.json'
         - only the basic info is presented in this file.

-### Training new models
+## Training new models
-- In the directory "training", you can find a script that facilitates trainning of the models
+- In the directory "training" (https://github.com/DigilabNLCR/AuthorGuesser/tree/main/training), you can find a script that facilitates trainning of the models
 - In addition to the scrip, you also need a dataset for training
 - to run the script, you need to provide following aguments:
     - required arguments: